ProjectsGm2/Gm2-Wordpress-Suite/docs/performance.md

 }
 ```

-Note that disabling the `worker`/`webWorker` flag prevents worker creation, causing the fallback to run on the main thread.
+Note that disabling the `webWorker` flag prevents worker creation, causing the fallback to run on the main thread.

 Batch DOM reads and writes: